XENON1T/Xephyr/examples/SR1Like/README.md

 ### What shall I modify

-There is basically just one line of code that you need to modify to run the SR1 analysis on your signal model and you can find it in the **"src/likelihoodDef.cxx"**.
+There are basically just a couple of functions that you need to modify to run the SR1 analysis on your signal model and you can find it in the **"src/signalDef.cxx"**.
 Everything is explained in the code itself.

 ### More info